 Vitamin A (retinol) plays an essential role in maintaining a healthy immune system, good eyesight (source), healthy skin and fertility (source).
-Although vitamin A can be derived from plant sources, the carotenes (such as beta-carotene) have to be converted into retinol in the body and as a result the most usable form of vitamin A is derived from animal sources (source).
+Although vitamin A can be derived from plant sources, the carotenes (such as beta-carotene) have to be converted into retinol in the body and as a result, the most usable form of vitamin A is derived from animal sources (source).
 The best food sources of vitamin A include cod liver oil, liver, seafood, beef, poultry, eggs and dairy products.

 Vitamin A is important in both male and female reproduction.
 In men, vitamin A helps the body to produce healthy sperm by aiding in spermatogenesis.
-In women, vitamin A is not only integral in the production of healthy ovum, facilitating implantation and sustaining pregnancy, but it is also integral in fetal development throughout pregnancy (source).
+In women, vitamin A is not only integral to the production of a healthy ovum, facilitating implantation and sustaining the pregnancy, but it is also integral in fetal development throughout pregnancy (source).
 Vitamin A plays a vital role in the development of fetal organs specifically the heart, the central nervous system, the circulatory system, and the skeletal system (source).
 Vitamin A deficiency in pregnancy can lead to either a malformation of any of these organs or systems or miscarriage if the fetus fails to develop normally.
 Vitamin A has also been implicated in the production of peak cervical mucus which is essential in ensuring the sperm survive long enough to reach the fallopian tubes for implantation (source) (source).

 Although it is possible to get vitamin A from plant sources, vitamin A from animal sources such as cod liver oil and liver contain significantly higher levels of vitamin A in the form of retinol which the body can use readily because it does not need to be converted into a usable form.
 Not everyone is able to convert carotenoid forms of vitamin A (plant-based) to retinoid forms (usable vitamin A in the body), meaning that it is possible to eat lots of carrots and other plant-based sources of vitamin A and still be deficient (source).